There are various ways to search in lists.

 If you type part of a word, this can be anywhere in the text.
 For example, searching for the text "work" will find Tasks with "workpaper" in the name and Jobs with "rework" in the name.

 • You can search for multiple words.
 For example, you can search for "rental property".

-When searching for multiple words they must be complete words, for example, if you search for "tax return" this will find occurrences of "tax return letter", "outstanding tax return", "financial statements & tax return".
+When searching for multiple words they must be complete words.
+For example, if you search for "tax return", you will find occurrences of "tax return letter", "outstanding tax return", and "financial statements & tax return".

 Search will find instances that are plurals.
 For example, searching for "account" will also find "accounts"

 Search will not find singulars.
 For example, searching for "reports" will not find "report".

 To clear the search, click the X next to the search criteria, or delete the search criteria and press the Enter key.